Jim O’Briant, Founder, CEO & Administrator

 Pacific Brass Band

-in 1994, and is now Associate Conductor of that organization.
+in 1994, and is now Music Director and Staff Arranger for that organization.

-He also assumed the Principal Tuba chair in the
+He was appointed to the Principal Tuba chair in the

 South Valley Symphony Orchestra